Camille Claudel © Corina Karstenberg

 1. Where do you find inspiration?

 My main source of inspiration is Twitter.
 For me, it is a huge library of thoughts and opinions from, and about, the past and the present.
 I follow writers, artists, average people, thinkers, doers, scientists, women, men, LGBTI, people with a broad range of political ideas, as well as libraries and journalists.
+[I have deleted Twitter in May 2024 Update CK]

 1. How do you think art is important to society?